The QCD Scale Parameter from the Photon Structure Function: Numerical Analysis for the Extraction of

 \section{Numerical Analysis for the Extraction of $\Lambda_{\overline{\textrm{MS}}}$}

-The rigorous method to calculate the higher orders of PSF is using the OPE and RGE.
-The structure function so obtained depends on the moments $n$ rather than the Bjorken variable $x$.
-Therefore, to obtain the structure function depending on $x$, we need to invert the moments of the structure function to the usual structure function of $x$.
-The inversion of the moment functions can be done numerically.
-There are several ways of numerical inversions as discussed in \cite{Kim,BJK}.
-Here, we use the $\chi^2$ Monte Carlo method to minimize $\chi^2$ of the given moments calculated from OPE and RGE and the moments found from the fitting functions as was done in \cite{BJK}.
+The rigorous method for calculating the higher order contributions to the PSF is to use the OPE and RGE.
+The structure function obtained this way depends on the moments $n$ rather than the Bjorken variable $x$.
+Therefore, to obtain the structure function in terms of $x$, we must invert the moments to recover the usual structure function of $x$.
+This inversion of the moment functions can be performed numerically.
+While there are several ways for numerical inversion, as discussed in \cite{Kim,BJK}, here we use the $\chi^2$ Monte Carlo method, as in \cite{BJK}, to minimize $\chi^2$ between the moments calculated from OPE/RGE and those derived from the fitting functions.